-- C. Because EVS 6021 is a paper-based system, counties using the EVS 6021 must comply at a minimum with Section 1117-A of the Election Code, 25 P.S. § 3031.17, that requires a "statistical recount of a random sample of ballots after each election using manual, mechanical or electronic devices of a type different than those used for the specific election."
-This audit must be conducted via a manual count of the voter marked paper ballots exclusively.
+- C. Because EVS 6030 is a paper-based system, counties using the EVS 6030 must comply at a minimum with Section 1117-A of the Election Code, 25 P.S. § 3031.17, that requires a "statistical recount of a random sample of ballots after each election using manual, mechanical or electronic devices of a type different than those used for the specific election."
+This audit must be conducted exclusively via a manual count of the voter marked paper ballots.
 Counties must include in the sample ballots such samples as may be marked by ADA compliant components.
-Counties are advised to consult the Directive Concerning the Use, Implementation and Operations of Electronic Voting Systems by the County Boards of Elections issued by the Secretary of the Commonwealth on June 9, 2011 and any future revisions or directives that may apply to audits of electronic voting systems. - D. All jurisdictions implementing the EVS 6021 need to carry out a full Logic and Accuracy test on each device without fail and maintain evidence of Logic and Accuracy (L&A) testing in accordance with the statutory requirements for pre-election and post-election testing.
-The Department does not recommend automated L&A testing, and discourages the use of preprinted ballots provided by vendors.
-All components being used on election day, including any Electronic Poll Books being used, must be part of the L&A testing.
-Counties must ensure that the L&A test cases include all applicable scenarios of PA straight party method identified in Attachment C to the Directive for electronic voting systems published by BCEL on September 11, 2017. - E. EVS 6021 is a paper-based system, and hence, implementation of the system for precinct or central count scanning is scalable.
+Counties are advised to consult the Directive Concerning the Use, Implementation and Operations of Electronic Voting Systems by the County Boards of Elections issued by the Secretary of the Commonwealth on June 9, 2011 and any future revisions or directives that may apply to audits of electronic voting systems. - D. All jurisdictions implementing the EVS 6030 need to carry out a full Logic and Accuracy test on each device without fail and maintain evidence of Logic and Accuracy (L&A) testing in accordance with the statutory requirements for pre-election and post-election testing.
+The Department does not recommend automated L&A testing and discourages the use of preprinted ballots provided by vendors.
+All components being used on election day, including any Electronic Poll Books being used, must be part of the L&A testing. - E. EVS 6030 is a paper-based system, and hence, implementation of the system for precinct or central count scanning is scalable.
 Jurisdictions should calculate the number of voting booths necessary to accommodate the number of registered voters in a precinct to avoid long lines.
 Jurisdictions must include the ExpressVote 2.1 or ExpressVote XL as an ADA compliant device in configuring a precinct polling place.
-Jurisdictions must also take into consideration the ballot box capacities on polling place components when deciding on the number of voting booths.
-Jurisdictions must also take into consideration that ExpressVote XL and ExpressVote 2.1 as a tabulator requires the ballot bin to be changed or emptied after about 300 ballots.
-For DS200 ballot box capacities, jurisdictions can refer to DS200 operators guide from ES&S.
+Jurisdictions must also take into consideration the ballot box capacities of polling place components when deciding on the number of voting booths.
+Jurisdictions must also take into consideration that the

+ExpressVote XL and the ExpressVote 2.1, when used as a tabulator, require the ballot bin to be changed or emptied after about 300 ballots.
+For DS200 ballot box capacities, jurisdictions can refer to the DS200 operators guide from ES&S.